 - Medication-Assisted Treatment (MAT)

-The approach that we employ with great success here at Granite Recovery Centers is so much more than just a drug rehab program; it combines a comprehensive 12-Step curriculum integrated with individual and group clinical psychotherapies.
-In this integrated environment, addicts work through the 12 Step program and learn how each step affects their past, present, and future in sobriety.
+The approach that we employ with great success here at Granite Recovery Centers is so much more than just a drug rehab program; it combines a comprehensive 12-step curriculum integrated with individual and group clinical psychotherapies.
+In this integrated environment, addicts work through the 12-step program and learn how each step affects their past, present, and future in sobriety.
 As an example, Step 4’s “making a searching and fearless inventory of ourselves” is useful and important.
-But in combination with cognitive behavioral therapy, the emotional pain unearthed by a trained 12-Step facilitator can be properly processed with the help a licensed clinician and real healing can take place.
+But in combination with cognitive behavioral therapy, the emotional pain unearthed by a trained 12-step facilitator can be properly processed with the help of a licensed clinician, and real healing can take place.